danaderp/danaderp/_posts/2023-10-16-astxplainer.md

     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
   - name: Introduction
-  - name: Footnotes
+  - name: Background & Related Work
-  - name: Code Blocks
+  - name: The ASC-Eval Component
-  - name: Layouts
+  - name: Results
-  - name: Other Typography?
+  - name: Citation

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.